tsathoqqua/limadocs/docs/source/player_command/describe.rst

 USAGE::

-	describe - takes you into a simple editor to enter your description describe <new description> - sets your description to new description
+	describe

-This command lets you enter the description people see when they look at you.
+	describe <new description> - sets your description to new description Takes you into a simple editor to enter your description This command lets you enter the description people see when they look at you.